 In many parts of the country, ice and snow coverings are typical with winter.
-Although it may look beautiful, it can be devastating to building roofs and structures.
+Although it may look beautiful, a heavy snow load can be devastating to building roofs and structures.
 It is important to know how to calculate snow loads for buildings and the factors that may affect them.
 This post examines snow loads, designs, and removal of snow to maximize the safety levels for your structures.

 Designing Steel Roof to Optimally Manage Snow Loads

-The best defense is to take the offense and prevent it at the start.
+The best defense is to take the offense and prevent heavy snowload at the start.
 There are many considerations to factor in mitigating snow damage issues, including wind exposure, roof shape, and pitch.

 Roof Shape including Pitch and Slope

 In snow-prone areas, it is important to take into consideration the shape and pitch of the roof.
-A flat roof without any obstructions typically was uniform in snow load distribution.
+A flat roof without any obstructions typically is uniform in snow load distribution.
 Roofs with irregularities or obstructions may create unbalanced snow accumulation.
-Higher pitched roofs tend to shed snow better, than flat or low-pitched roofs.
+Higher-pitched roofs tend to shed snow better than flat or low-pitched roofs.

 It is recommended to contact your contractor to verify the materials and shape of your new buildings.
 The shedding of snow loads gradually is much more preferable to prevent injury or damage to people and other objects by falling snow.